Creating application binaries for Linux that run on a wide range of distributions

 - You avoid versioned symbols2 - as long as a function with a given name is available at all, you can use it - even if it has a different version than on the system you compiled on

-- If you use SDL2 yourself, it will do this for most system libs (esp. the graphics and sound related ones).
+- If you build SDL2 yourself, it will by default do this for most system libs (esp. the graphics and sound related ones).

 So if you choose to bundle SDL2, that will not cause many hard dependencies.

 - Linux distributions tend to build SDL2 in a way that explicitly links against all those libs, so indeed build SDL2 yourself; make sure to have the relevant development headers installed

 dlsym()is not an option - another reason to prefer plain C libs :-)

 - If you end up using libs with a C++ API and they’re not header-only anyway, bundle them,

 maybe even link them statically.
 If that’s not feasible, don’t use them.

 GCC (g++) broke ABI compatibility of C++ libs (except for libstdc++ apparently) with GCC 5.1 by introducing “ABI tags”.
 This can also affect libraries built with some g++ vs clang++ versions; clang introduced support for ABI tags in version 3.9.